WELCOME TO THE RODEF SHALOM BIBLICAL BOTANICAL GARDEN

 We feature biblical plants as well as numerous plants with biblical names.
 Such plants demonstrate the universal love of the Bible as people in each century gave local plants a biblical name such as ‘Moses in the Basket’ or ‘Joseph’s Coat.’

 Each season we focus on a special theme of ancient Near Eastern horticulture or religious concerns which divide us and add plants appropriate for that exhibit.
-Our theme 2016 is THE FORESTS OF ANCIENT ISRAEL
+Our theme 2017 is “Pleasing God and Man: Taste and Smell- Spices and Incense.”

 Times: June 1 to September 15 – Sunday through Thursday 10 a.m. – 2 p.m.
 Wednesday also 7 p.m.- 9 p.m.
 (June-August) Saturday Noon – 1 p.m.
 No admission charge, handicapped access.
 Group Tours (eight or more) by appointment.
 4905 5th Avenue, Pittsburgh, PA.
 Oakland/Shadyside, near Carnegie-Mellon, Pitt, and WQED